 In Delhi, the most popular Midnight Mass takes place at Sacred Heart Cathedral at Connaught Place.
 The whole Connaught Place area buzzes during Christmas, as well as the week leading up to it.
 There are Christmas decorations and lights, food stalls, and other street vendors.

-In addition, Christmas is widely celebrated in India's remote north east region (which has a surprisingly substantial Christian population) and Kerala, as well as other south Indian cities such as Bangalore and Chennai.
+In addition, Christmas is widely celebrated by the substantial Christian population in India's remote north east region (head to Shillong in Meghalaya, Kohima in Nagaland, or Aizwal in Mizoram) and Kerala, as well as other south Indian cities such as Bangalore and Chennai.

 In Kerala, Christmas coincides with the Cochin Carnival.
 A huge street parade is held.